BACKGROUND IMAGE: stock.adobe.com

 - Data protection

-A Best of Show winner will also be selected from the individual category winners; nomination forms should not be submitted for this category.
+A Best of Show winner will also be selected from the individual category winners; nomination forms cannot be submitted for this category.
 If you submit nominations for multiple products, complete one form for each product.
 The same product may not be entered in multiple categories.

 Vendors must have a booth presence at VMworld, and all products must be available on the show floor should a judge request a demo.
 Not all nominees will be contacted directly by judges or interviewed in person.